boomerang-io/carbon-addons-boomerang-react/README.md

 @use "@boomerang-io/carbon-addons-boomerang-react/scss/global";
 ```

-Make sure to import this file in the JavaScript code to ensure that it is included in your bundle.
+Import this file in the JavaScript code to ensure that it is included in your bundle.

 ## Carbon themes